La Playa Stadium

-La Playa Stadium is the on campus stadium for Santa Barbara City College in Santa Barbara, California, United States.
+La Playa Stadium is the on-campus stadium for Santa Barbara City College in Santa Barbara, California, United States.
 The stadium has a capacity of 10,000.
-The serves as the home venue for the Santa Barbara City College Vaqueros football, soccer and track and field teams.
-The stadium also serves as the venue for the college graduation ceremonies.
+The venue serves as the home for the Santa Barbara City College Vaqueros football, soccer and track and field teams.
+The stadium also serves as the venue for the college's graduation ceremonies.

 The stands for the stadium are built into the side of a coastal bluff below the college campus.
 With no stands on the opposite side, it provides for a clear view of Leadbetter Beach, the Santa Barbara harbor and the Santa Barbara Channel portion of the Pacific Ocean across the street.
-Because of its proximity to the ocean, the stadium is under the purvue of the California Coastal Commission.
+Because of its proximity to the ocean, the stadium is under the jurisdiction of the California Coastal Commission.

-The stadium was also used as the football home stadium for the University of California, Santa Barbara from the days when it was known as Santa Barbara State College starting with the 1938 football season and served that role until the 1965 season.
+The stadium was also used as the football home stadium for the University of California, Santa Barbara from the days when it was known as Santa Barbara State College starting with the 1938 football season, and served that role until the 1965 season.
+Many of the Gauchos' games came against nearby rival Cal Poly.
 UCSB played their last game in the stadium against the Santa Clara University Broncos on October 30, 1965.
-The home venue was displaced by the on campus Campus Stadium, which was later re-named Harder Stadium.
+The home venue was displaced by the on-campus Campus Stadium, which was later renamed Harder Stadium.